andrei-marinica/internship-2024-07-16/README.md

-# MultiversX couse for interns: Rust basics
+# MultiversX course for interns: Rust basics

 I wanted to focus on the topics that I found most challenging while learning Rust.